MileHacker Logo

 • Public buses are generally not wheelchair-friendly.

-• Taxis/Didi offer door-to-door-to-door service (transfer needed).
+• Taxis/Didi offer door-to-service to your door (transfer needed).

 Sensory Impairments

-Specific services for visual or hearing impairments are limited.
+Dedicated services for visual or hearing impairments are limited.

 Information Access

-• Signage is mainly in Mandarin.
+• Signage is mainly in The chinese language.

 Resource & Planning